 Did you know?

 In November 2017, SEPA Instant Payment was introduced to complement the existing range of payment methods.
 The SEPA Instant Transfer is a payment in euro available 24 hours a day and made in less than 10 seconds, with a maximum ceiling of €100,000 (previously €15,000).
 Since it is an optional service, banks are not yet obliged to offer this service to their customers, although most of them already do.

 SEPA Direct Debit is a system that allows companies to collect payments in euros from the accounts of their customers (debtors) in member countries.

-To make a SEPA Direct Debit, you need a SEPA Creditor Identifier (SCI) provided by the bank, a mandate (direct debit authorization) signed by the debtor, the debtor’s IBAN, a notification (direct debit advice note) sent by the creditor, and an SDD order sent to the bank.
+A SEPA direct debit requires: a SEPA Creditor Identifier (ICS) provided by the bank, a mandate (direct debit authorisation) signed by the debtor, the debtor’s IBAN, a notification (direct debit notification) sent by the creditor, and a SDD direct debit order sent to the bank

 A SEPA Direct Debit includes the information below :

 - The Unique Mandate Reference (UMR) provided by the creditor to identify the mandate that authorizes the direct debit

 - The date of signature of the mandate